Managing fish and wildlife resources for their long-term well-being and the benefit of people.

 - Teaches classes in outdoor recreational activities, such as bird-watching, fishing and hunting.

 - Coordinates programs, such as Kids’ Fishing Clinics, specifically for people who traditionally have not participated in outdoor activities.

-The Florida Fish and Wildlife Conservation Commission (FWC) consists of 2,112.5 full-time-equivalent employees, including 853 sworn law enforcement officers.
+The Florida Fish and Wildlife Conservation Commission (FWC) consists of 2,118.5 full-time-equivalent employees, including 853 sworn law enforcement officers.
 All personnel work together to protect and manage more than 575 species of wildlife, 200 species of freshwater fish and 500 species of saltwater fish.
-The FWC works to balance the needs of these fish and wildlife species and the habitats that support them with the needs of approximately 19 million Florida residents and the millions of people who visit the state each year.
+The FWC works to balance the needs of these fish and wildlife species and the habitats that support them with the needs of Florida’s growing population of more than 19.3 million people and the record number of visitors coming to the state – 98.8 million last year.